-Explain the Sexual Assault Forensic

-Examination (SAFE).12 Be prepared to explain the purpose and steps involved in undergoing a SAFE exam including how evidence is collected and how it may be used in civil and/or criminal litigation.
+Explain the Sexual Assault Forensic Examination (SAFE).
+12 Be prepared to explain the purpose and steps involved in undergoing a SAFE exam including how evidence is collected and how it may be used in civil and/or criminal litigation.
 Be aware that some farmworkers may never have undergone such an exam; even if they have, it can be especially violating and retraumatizing.
 Victims must make informed decisions about whether to undergo the exam, including understanding how medical records may be subpoenaed or used in legal proceedings.
-Here again, be prepared to refer victims to civil attorneys to address these issues.

-It is critical to remember that victims' privacy concerns are not static.
+It is critical to remember that your client's privacy concerns are not static.
 Indeed, they often change throughout the course of represetation.
 For this reason, it is important to check back often with your client to discuss whether and how privacy concerns and needs may have changed.

-Victim privacy within your organization.13

-Unintentional disclosures of victims' private information may occur within a social service agency.
+Victim privacy within your organization.13 Unintentional disclosures of victims' private information may occur within a law office.
 Some ways your agency can rigorously protect victim privacy:

-- Have confidentiality practices-including record-keeping policies-that protect victim privacy and are reviewed and updated often, as laws regarding victim privacy change; - Avoid casual conversations about the victim within your agency and in public spaces such as hallways, elevators, lunchrooms, etc.; - Impress upon farmworker victims the urgency in maintaining contact with you and other service providers when migrating, so that releases and other communications can be kept current;
+Have confidentiality practices-including record-keeping policies-that protect victim privacy and are reviewed and updated often, as laws regarding victim privacy change;

-- Have and follow your organization's subpoena response policy, as victim's private information is in danger of being released due to an improper subpoena or record request; - Understand all partners' information-sharing policies if your agency participates in community collaborations, including coordinated community response teams.
+- Avoid casual conversations about clients within your agency and in public spaces such as hallways, elevators, lunchrooms, etc.; - Impress upon farmworker victims the urgency in maintaining contact with you and other service providers when migrating, so that releases and other communications can be kept current; - Have and follow your organization's subpoena response policy, as victim's private information is in danger of being released due to an improper subpoena or record request; - Understand all partners' information-sharing policies if your agency participates in community collaborations, including coordinated community response teams.
 Farmworker victims should decide what information can or cannot be disclosed to each partner. - ❖ If your agency is an Office of Violence Against Women grantee, ensure that your release of information forms are VAWA compliant-written, reasonably time limited, revocable, sufficiently specific and signed with the victim's informed consent; stay current on funders' confidentiality requirements, especially VAWA, Victims of Crime Act (VOCA), Family Violence Prevention and Services Act (FVPSA), etc.14